Economic and Political Overview

 Economic Indicators

-With a strategic location that makes the country a natural gateway into the landlocked region of Central Africa (including Chad, Central African Republic and northern Congo), Cameroon is undoubtedly an influential country in the economic and monetary community of the region.
-After the Covid-19 pandemic-lead recession in 2020, GDP growth rebounded, supported by the non-oil sector recovery and the general global economic recovery and reached 3.8% in 2022 (IMF).
-Economic growth is expected to accelerate to 4.6% in 2023 and 4.7% in 2024, but spillovers from Russia’s war in Ukraine present major risks (IMF).
-This performance will be driven by public investments in projects such as the hydroelectric dam of Lom-Pangar and Nachtigal and the port of Kribi.
+With a strategic location that makes the country a natural gateway into the landlocked region of Central Africa (including Chad, Central African Republic, and northern Congo), Cameroon is undoubtedly an influential country in the economic and monetary community of the region.
+After the Covid-19 pandemic-led recession in 2020, GDP growth rebounded, supported by the non-oil sector recovery and the general global economic recovery and reached 3.8% in 2022 and 4% in 2023 (IMF).
+In 2024, economic expansion should be fueled by the increase in liquefied natural gas production and heightened mining output, while the decline in oil production will persist due to the maturation of existing oilfields.
+The IMF forecasts growth at 4.2% this year and 4.4% in 2025.

-Despite the rather satisfying economic performances of the country, poverty affects nearly 40% of the population, around 8 million people.
-The crisis Covid-19 increased the extreme poverty rate, which represents around a quarter of the population (World Bank).
+Despite the rather satisfying economic performances of the country, poverty affects nearly 40% of the population.
+The Covid-19 crisis increased the extreme poverty rate, which represents around a quarter of the population (World Bank).
 Because the poverty reduction rate is lagging behind the population growth rate, the overall number of poor in Cameroon increased, and poverty is increasingly concentrated in the North and Far North (World Bank).
-The latter regions are also hit by the attacks of the Islamist terrorist group Boko Haram and a secessionist insurgency in the Anglophone regions.
-More than 1 million Cameroonians have been internally displaced since December 2017, and the country also hosts more than 470,000 refugees, mainly from the Central African Republic and Nigeria (World Bank, UNHCR).
-In 2021, the unemployment rate in the country stood at 3.9% (World Bank, ILO estimate).
+In 2022, the unemployment rate in the country stood at 3.8% (World Bank, ILO estimate).
+Nevertheless, according to a 2023 report from INS, the unemployment rate among young graduates (25 to 35 years) is 5 times higher than that of non-schooled individuals.

 Source: IMF – World Economic Outlook Database , Latest available data